-- are following a very low or very high salt diet
+- you are following a very low or very high salt diet

-- are dehydrated, or have had a recent bout of vomiting or diarrhoea
+- you are dehydrated or have had a recent bout of vomiting or diarrhoea

-- are about to have surgery or a general anaesthetic
+- you are about to have surgery or a general anaesthetic

-If you have not told your doctor about any of the above, tell them before you start taking Ramipril Sandoz.
+If you have not told your doctor about any of the above, tell him/ her before you start taking Ramipril Sandoz.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Ramipril Sandoz may interfere with each other.
 These include: